Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool copies and converts data blocks, with specific verb and resource.
-It distinguishes from sibling tools like 'cp' for simple file copying and references 'truncate'.
+The description clearly states the tool copies and converts data blocks between input and output, adding 'bounded preview and dry-run support' for specificity.
+It distinguishes from sibling 'cp' by noting it is for block-level copying, not simple file copying.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.